Skip to content

 The El Camino Real Sewer Capacity Improvements Project is part of our 10-year plan to improve San Mateo’s overall wastewater system and better manage flooding.

-The majority of the El Camino Real (ECR) Sewer Capacity Improvements Project was completed in December 2024.
+All construction work is complete as of April 2026.
 The project included installation of approximately 7,800 linear feet of pipe, including new and upsized relief sewers and maintenance hole installations.

 Project Locations: